HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ![]($$/carbon.jpg)

-I've always thought IBM's [Carbon](https://www.carbondesignsystem.com/) design system was particularly sharp, and in fact I use the [IBM Plex](https://www.ibm.com/plex/) family of typefaces a lot, including on this site.
+I've always thought IBM's [Carbon](https://www.carbondesignsystem.com/) design system was particularly sharp, and I use the [IBM Plex](https://www.ibm.com/plex/) family of typefaces a lot -- including on this site.

 </figure>